 Never really retiring, Scott stayed extremely active, climbing Mt.
 Moosilauke in New Hampshire on his 80th birthday and teaching his final semester at Boston University last fall.
 Throughout his life, Scott had a deep love and interest in Peru, his students, and his extended family.

 He is survived by his wife Diane (Nagel) Palmer, his sister, Kirk (Palmer) Senske, seven children and 14 grandchildren.
 His first wife, Sarah (Crawford) Palmer died of cancer in 1985.

 A celebration of Scott’s life is planned for July at Old South Church in Boston where he was an active member.

 A memorial service for David Scott Palmer will be held July 14, 2018 at 11:00 am at Old South Church, 645 Boylston St. Boston.
 In lieu of flowers, donations may be sent to Old South Church- www.oldsouth.org or to the Chijnaya Foundation- www.chijnaya.org .
 (The foundation works with communities in the highlands of Peru to alleviate poverty through various community-led projects.
 Scott was on its Board of Directors.)

-To send flowers to David Scott Palmer's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of David Scott Palmer, please visit our floral store.